Samboja Lestari: Orangutan sanctuary

-Sun Bear Sanctuary
+Sun bear sanctuary

 At the request of the Indonesian Government, Samboja Lestari became home to over 70 sun bears, confiscated from the illegal pet trade or rescued from deforested areas.

 As there is no standardised, proven method of reintroduction for sun bears, the BOS Foundation provides instead lifetime sanctuary care in semi-wild conditions.
 The sanctuary includes a 15 ha area put aside for the bears including a 15 fully forested enclosures with attached dens, varying in size from 0.35 ha to 2.29 ha.

 Ecotourism

 The Samboja Lodge was established to provide accommodation for visitors and volunteers at Samboja.
 Its design was based upon local architecture and its interior and exterior walls are made of recycled materials.
 Visitors to the lodge, whether staying overnight or just for a single day, are educated in the importance of orangutan and ecosystem conservation by guided tours of the neighboring orangutan sanctuary islands and sun bear sanctuary.
 The profits from overnight and day guests help to fund the conservation activities undertaken by the BOS Foundation at Samboja Lestari.